 Artificial Intelligence • Data Science • Deep Learning

 Michael Housman is the Co-Founder and Chief Data Science Officer at RapportBoost.AI, a company that leverages artificial intelligence to help companies communicate more effectively with their customers by enhancing the emotional intelligence of their human chat agents and, eventually, their bots.
-Prior to RapportBoost.AI, he was the Chief Analytics Officer at Evolv, Inc. (acquired by Cornerstone OnDemand, Inc.) where he built a machine learning platform capable of analyzing hundreds of millions of employee records in order to understand: (1) what keeps people on the job longer; and (2) what enables them to perform better.
+Prior to RapportBoost.AI, he was the Chief Analytics Officer at Evolv, Inc. (acquired by Cornerstone OnDemand, Inc.) where he built a machine learning platform that analyzes hundreds of millions of employee records to help employers hire job applicants that stay on the job longer and perform better.